 - Milestone’s testing progress in the Milestones view shows the total time it has taken to execute test cases in the milestone.

 - Testlab captures the time it takes to execute a test case automatically when you execute the tests.
 The time a single test case execution can be edited in the Test execution view which allows you to correct the statistics for test cases if the time taken to execute the test case has been incorrectly captured.

 - A new “Testing effort estimation” report has been added to report out further statistics for the execution of test cases.

 Previously, you had an option to configure a single “Template” project with a set of information and settings which would be copied to all new projects.
 Now, you have an option to select a project from which you would like to copy the content from and in addition, pick the information which is copied.
 This way, when you are adding a new project, you can always copy the content of your choice from some other project to make the starting of your new project as easy as possible!

 Copying old revisions of assets

-During World War I and in a lesser extent in World War II the seas of the world saw some of the wildest and most psychedelic ship painting designs ever.
-This is known as dazzle camouflage, which works by making it difficult to estimate the camouflaged ship’s range, speed and heading.
-The evidence for the success of dazzle camouflage, also know as razzle dazzle, was at best mixed.
+During World War I and to a lesser extent in World War II the seas of the world saw some of the wildest and most psychedelic ship painting designs ever.
+This is known as dazzle camouflage, which works by making it difficult to estimate the camouflaged ship’s range, speed, and heading.
+The evidence for the success of dazzle camouflage, also known as razzle dazzle, was at best mixed.

-If you missed this little part of our history, dazzle your neighbours and go and educate yourself with a Stuff you missed in history class podcast of the topic.
+If you missed this little part of our history, dazzle your neighbors and go and educate yourself with a Stuff you missed in history class podcast of the topic.